zeljkofilipin/filipin.eu/_posts/2014-11-06-coderetreat-zagreb.markdown

 One day, I have stumbled upon his Twitter account ([@zsepi](https://twitter.com/zsepi)).
 It said "...volunteers for @citcon & @coderetreat...".
 I knew about CITCON, but Coderetreat?
 After some investigation, I have found out that the closest Coderetreat in space and time is [Budapest](http://coderetreat.org/events/gdcr-budapest) in November.
 My initial plan was to go there.

 I do not remember when I met [Aljoša Mohorović](https://twitter.com/maljosa).
-The last two events where I remember talking with him was at [eurucamp 2013](http://2013.eurucamp.org/) in Berlin, Germany (blog post coming soon) and [WebCamp Zagreb 2014](/2014/10/31/webcamp-zagreb-2014.html).
+The last two events where I remember talking with him were [eurucamp 2013](http://2013.eurucamp.org/) in Berlin, Germany (blog post coming soon) and [WebCamp Zagreb 2014](/2014/10/31/webcamp-zagreb-2014.html).
 He helped organize WebCamp.
 One day during WebCamp, the two of us were talking over a beer and I have mentioned Coderetreat.

 The three of us are organizing the event and [Croatian Chamber of Commerce](http://en.hgk.hr/) provided free venue.